 Strategic and Operational Risk: A Brief Intro

-Strategic risks threaten an organization’s ability to deliver expected outcomes, which can harm the organization’s ability to grow and prosper.
-Such risks can arise from technological change, an evolving competitive landscape, poor management, or changes in customer demands.
+Strategic risks threaten an organization’s ability to achieve its goals.
+They come from technological changes, competitive landscape, poor management, or changes in customer demands.

 Enterprise Risk Management (ERM)

 Strategic and operational risk management is part of the wider effort known as enterprise risk management (ERM).
-ERM includes financial, reputation, and compliance risk management as well.
+ERM includes financial risk, reputational risk, and compliance risk management.

-ERM is a holistic approach that looks at risk management from the perspective of the entire organization, not just specific functional groups or business units trying to mind their issues.
-It requires firm-wide visibility and management-level decision-making that may not make sense for individual business units, but does make sense for the broader organization.
-As a result, organizations leveraging ERM are better prepared for risk control and know which risks can be mitigated or accepted.
+ERM is a holistic approach that looks at risk management from the perspective of the entire organization, not just specific functional groups or business units.
+It requires company-wide visibility and management-level decision-making that may not be required for individual business units, but makes sense for the broader organization.

 Operational risk is potential harm resulting from disruptions to day-to-day business operations.
 These risks can have a financial impact, affect business continuity, damage the organization’s reputation, and weaken its regulatory compliance.
 To minimize that harm, ongoing operational risk management is essential.